DamiaV/Jenealogio2/README.md

 and many more.

 **Notice:** All dates and times are expressed as local time, this means that there may be some sorting inconsistencies if events occur in different time zones.
-Conversions from French Republican calendars to Gregorian use the modern Europe/Paris timezone.
+Conversions from the French Republican calendar to Gregorian use the modern Europe/Paris timezone.

 # Languages